 2. Though best known as a sound engineer, he is a documentary filmmaker too.

-3. With 8 awards, he is the recipient of second highest number of Kerala State Film Award for Best Sound Recordist, followed by Devadas with 7.
+3. With 8 awards, he is the recipient of the second-highest number of Kerala State Film Awards for Best Sound Recordist, followed by Devadas with 7.

-4. Hariharan is a recipient of 9 state awards and the duo shared award for Oru Pennum Randaanum in 2008.
+4. Hariharan is a recipient of 9 state awards, and the duo shared an award for Oru Pennum Randaanum in 2008.

 5. He received Kerala State Film Award for Best Sound Recordist consecutively for 5 years during 1994-1998, and was the most celebrated sound recordist of the era.

-6. He directed a documentary on Vaidyaratnam P. S. Varyar which won National award.
+6. He directed a documentary on Vaidyaratnam P. S. Varyar, which won a National award.

 7. He introduced “11.1 Oro 3D” to Malayalam cinema.